 But there are more roles that testosterone plays in a man’s health.

-Testosterone plays a vital role in how men’s reproductive system (prostate and testicles) develop and mature.
+Testosterone plays a vital role in how men’s reproductive system (prostate gland health and testicles) develop and mature.

 As important as the above-mentioned masculine characteristics are the protection that testosterone provides.
 Low testosterone levels (AKA “Low-T”) in men is associated with a broad range of health concerns such as: